James E. Rogers (attorney): Career

-He was the founder of Valley Broadcasting Company in 1971 and had served as the company's chief executive officer from 1979 to 2014 on KVBC-TV (now KSNV), the NBC affiliate in Las Vegas, The station went on the air as KLRJ-TV on channel 2 on January 23, 1955, licensed to Henderson and owned by the Donrey Media Group (now Stephens Media LLC) along with the Las Vegas Review-Journal and KORK radio (920 AM; now KBAD).
+He was the founder of Valley Broadcasting Company in 1971 and served as the company's chief executive officer from 1979 to 2014 on KVBC-TV (now KSNV), the NBC affiliate in Las Vegas.
+The station went on the air as KLRJ-TV on channel 2 on January 23, 1955, licensed to Henderson and owned by the Donrey Media Group (now Stephens Media LLC) along with the Las Vegas Review-Journal and KORK radio (920 AM; now KBAD).
 Soon after, the station changed its calls to KORK-TV, matching its radio sister, and moved its license and studios to Las Vegas.
 The station became a primary affiliate of NBC, but carried other networks as well.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

 In 1967, KORK-TV moved to channel 3 to avoid interference with newly signed-on KTVN in Reno, Nevada.

-From 1971 onward, a group of local residents led by Las Vegas attorney James E. "Jim" Rogers made an effort to take control of KORK.
+From 1971 onward, a group of local residents led by Rogers made an effort to take control of KORK.
 The group gained further momentum in the late 1970s after Donrey began heavily preempting NBC programming in order to sell more local advertising, though NBC was far less tolerant of this than the other networks at the time.
 The most notable of these preemptions was the 1978 World Series, angering both NBC and several Las Vegas area viewers, some of whom complained to the Federal Communications Commission.
 Facing pressure from both NBC and the FCC, Donrey was forced to sell the station to the Rogers group's holding company, Valley Broadcasting Company, in 1979.
 Donrey retained KORK radio, and as a result on October 1, 1979, the station became KVBC, reflecting the new ownership.
 Since then, the station has more or less cleared the whole NBC lineup.